Wedding Day Timeline: Everything You Need to Know

 1:00 p.m.
 Wedding party and family photos with the couple

 1:30 p.m.
-Guests begin to arrive / pre-ceremony music starts
+Guests begin to arrive/pre-ceremony music starts

 2:00 p.m.
-Ceremony start time
+Ceremony starts

 2:45 p.m.
-Ceremony ends / guests have a break before the reception begins
+Ceremony ends/guests have a break before the reception begins

 3:00 p.m.
-Reception vendors arrive for reception set up
+Reception vendors arrive for reception setup

 3:30 p.m.
 All guests depart from ceremony site

 4:00 p.m.
-Ceremony site cleaned up / vendors depart
+Ceremony site cleaned up/vendors depart

 4:30 p.m.
-Reception doors open / guests begin to arrive
+Reception doors open/guests begin to arrive

 5:00 p.m.
-Reception invite time / cocktail hour begins
+Reception invite time/cocktail hour begins

 6:30 p.m.
-Cocktail hour ends / guests are invited into the reception
+Cocktail hour ends/guests are invited into the reception

 6:45 p.m.
 Newlyweds' introduction and first dance